Harur

-Harur is a third grade municipality in the Dharmapuri district of Tamil Nadu, India.
+Harur is a municipality and Taluk in the Dharmapuri district of Tamil Nadu, India.
 It is one of two revenue blocks in the district.

 Geography

 The town is in northern Tamil Nadu, with an average elevation of 350 meters (1148 feet).

 Demographics

-According to the 2001 Indian census Harur has a population of 20,346, 49.99 percent male and 50.01 percent female.
+According to the 2011 Indian census Harur has a population of 25,469, 49.99 percent male and 50.01 percent female.
 Its literacy rate is 75.33 percent, higher than the national average of 59.5 percent.
 Male literacy is 82.34 percent and female literacy 68.32 percent.
 11.72 percent of the population is under age six.
 Agriculture is the primary occupation.
 The main language spoken is Tamil.

 Transportation

 RTO unit office is located in Harur.

 Road

 Harur is connected by one national highway, NH179A, two state highways, 6A and 60A, and many other district roads.
-There is bus service to Chennai, Salem, Coimbatore, Erode, Vellore, Tirupathi, Thiruvannamalai, Dharmapuri, Hosur, Thirupatur, Bengaluru, Madurai.
+There is bus service to Chennai, Salem, Coimbatore, Erode, Vellore, Tirupathi, Thiruvannamalai, Dharmapuri, Hosur, Thirupatur, Bengaluru, Madurai, Pappireddipatti.
 Harur has second Regional division office in Dharmapuri district.